anttisalonen/progbook/o_not.rst

 In terms of big O notation, constant time is annotated O(1).
 Linear time, i.e. run time depends directly on the size of the array (n) is annotated O(n).

+*Exercise*: Try to implement the above algorithm of checking if an element is in an array without copy-pasting the code or looking at it.

 Quadratic run time
 ==================